 Jenny Hannah holds formal trainings in Psychology, Yoga, and Art.
 Her approach to the bodymind is fueled by her extensive studies, offering gentle yet comprehensive tools to holistic wellbeing.
 Her insight and trainings in psychological group dynamics are a unique skill in the field of Yoga, giving her a heartfelt appreciation and understanding of the potentcy of collective practice and the subtle spaces between human relationships.

 Jenny’s journey as a teacher began in 2007 when she received her certification as a Hatha Yoga instructor.
-For 17 years, she has studied several styles of movement and Yoga including Ashtanga, Iyengar, Kundalini, and since 2008, she has heavily woven therapeutic bio-mechanics into the conversation.
+For 18 years, she has studied several styles of movement and Yoga, including Ashtanga, Iyengar, Kundalini, and since 2008, she has heavily woven therapeutic bio-mechanics into the conversation.

-Remaining connected to the intuitive and felt sense of the body, her dynamic precision is supported by Yogic Philosophy, Anatomy, and examination of early life forms—all of which inspire her fiery passion for both teaching and practicing.
-In class, she seeks to facilitate a co-creative space where we experience the timelessness of our bodymind, as it touches the Earth.
+Maintaining trust in the intuitive and felt sense of the body, her dynamic precision is supported by Yogic Philosophy, strong Anatomy studies, and examination of early life forms—all of which inspire her fiery passion for both teaching and practicing.
+In class, she facilitates a co-creative space where we can experience the freedom and play in discovering our seat.

 How did she stumble upon yoga?

 Very.
 Personally.
 In 2001, Jenny suffered a serious low back injury.
 She was hit by a car while riding a bicycle on her way to a philosophy class.
 After being diagnosed with a vertebral disk injury and a recommendation for back surgery, she attempted several strategic and panicky escape routes from pain, including but not limited to massive amounts of yoga.
-She soon discovered the methods she was using always continued to lead her to the same place—disappointment.
+She soon discovered the methods she was using continued to lead her to the same place—disappointment.
 One day, a sudden change arose and instead of attacking or chasing these painful signs, she would respond and welcome this particularly annoying call of a literal pain in the back!
 It was at this time, when the dialogue of yoga was revealed, and the rediscovery of this precious and delicate embodiment began.